microsoft/DialoGPT/README.md

 #### Preparing data
 First, use the `prepare4db.sh` to convert a tsv data file into the correct format that the following script can recognize.
-The trainig data need to be then processed into a database file with below commandline:
+The training data need to be then processed into a database file with below commandline:

 ```bash
 python prepro.py --corpus $DATA_PATH